phalcon/documentation/docs/volt.md

 ```php
 public function setUniquePrefix(string $prefix): Compiler
 ```
-Set a unique prefix to be used as prefix for compiled variables
+Set a unique prefix to be used as a prefix for compiled variables

 ## Events
 The following compilation [events][events] are available to be implemented in extensions: